Handled with care

 First things first

-If you're applying to one our schemes you'll need a strong academic track record, a minimum of AAB at A-Level (or equivalent, taken in one sitting), and you'll be on track for a 2:1 degree, in any discipline.
+We’re looking for people with a strong intellect and so if you're applying to one our schemes you'll need an academic track record to demonstrate this.
+You'll be on track for at least a 2:1 degree, in any discipline.

 2. The critical thinking test (Watson Glaser)

 We’ll ask you to take this test once you have submitted your application form, so you can show off your critical and logical thinking.
 You'll get a guide as to what to expect and how to prepare for the test once you've applied.
 It's important to take the time to review and to practise the test beforehand.